lbryio/lbry.com/content/news/221-comm-report-2019-09.md

 ### LBRY App Language Translations {#i18n}

 We have internationalized the LBRY App!
-We have added new languages like Polish and German, and we will soon have many others.
+We have added new languages like Bahasa Indonesia, Polish and German, and we will soon have many others.
 If you're interested in adding a language or helping translate please contact [Julie.](mailto:julie@lbry.com)

 ### Community Block Explorer {#explorer}